Andelad/project-content-vault/docs/core/App Logic.md

 ---

-#### 3. Capacity
+### 3. Capacity

 **What it is:**
-The total amount of work time available to allocate to projects.
+The total amount of work time available to allocate to projects after work slots, working days, and holidays have been determined.

 **Calculated from:**
 - Work Slots (define when you can work)
-- Work Hours (total duration available)
+- Work Hours (total duration from slots)
 - Holidays (days with zero capacity)
-- Existing Events (reduce available capacity)

 **Examples:**
 - Base capacity: 40 work hours/week (from work slots)
-- Available capacity: 40 hours - 10 hours of existing events = 30 hours free this week
 - Project-specific capacity: Only count work hours on project working days

 **Not Stored Because:**